18F/blogging-guide/pages/content-guidelines.md

 Blog posts should offer something to the reader, whether that’s a new tool for them to use, a guide they can use to improve their own work, or educational information about a complicated topic or process.
-You should begin your post with what’s new and how your readers can use this new thing.
+You should begin with the thing your readers should take away from your post, and why it matters to them..

-Sometimes the process of building something or tackling a particularly thorny challenge is what makes a post worth writing, but those posts should still be framed around offering techniques to our readers.
+Sometimes the process of building something or tackling a particularly thorny challenge is what makes a post worth writing, but those posts should still be framed around offering techniques to your readers.
 Spending too much time saying a problem was difficult and that we solved it isn’t helpful to the reader unless we also offer a solution so they can avoid this problem in their own work.